jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 ### Deploy the Generated Application

 1. If you have not yet done so, add the JBoss EAP 6.4 runtime server to Red Hat JBoss Developer Studio.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md).
+For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md).
 2. Right-click on the project name and choose `Run As` --> `Run on Server`.
 If you have more than one server, choose the JBoss EAP 6.4 Runtime server.
 3. Upon successful deployment, a **Welcome to Forge Window** opens with the application running at the following URL: <http://localhost:8080/forge-example/>